snowyru/hello-world/README.md

 # hello-world
 hi
-//My name is snowy and
+//My name is Snowy and
 I have made changes //